 Victim of a Crime Question

 The first question – the victim of a crime question – went nowhere.
-The court found the defendant’s proposed question to be overly expansive, because it did not reveal a specific cause for disqualification.
+The court found the defendant’s proposed question to be overly expansive because it did not reveal a specific cause for disqualification.
 Rather, it would have allowed the defendant to undertake a “fishing expedition” into the private lives of the jurors in the hopes of uncovering some reason to move for their disqualification.
 Instead, the Court held that asking the jurors, “Do you have strong feelings about this specific type of crime?” was all that was required.
 To allow the defendant to ask individual jurors about their life experiences, the Court argued, would be an overt waste of time.
 Moreover, as a practical matter, think about how long it would take.
 Everyone would raise their hand and tell a story.
-Which, is fine by me, but that would take a ton of time and, in the end, would probably tell you little about that juror.
+Which is fine by me, but that would take a ton of time and would probably tell you little about that juror.

 The “Are You a Cop or Is a Loved One?”
 Question